IvanRente/Multiplayer2/README.md

 | **Works in FishNet**              | Just send voice data                                                                             | Uses a different network system                                                   | Needs extra coding for compression | Needs custom setup and plugin | Complex to integrate | Manual setup, very technical |
 | **Link**                          | https://github.com/lostromb/concentus                                                            | https://github.com/Unity-Technologies/com.unity.webrtc                            | https://github.com/naudio/NAudio                                                                        | https://www.un4seen.com/                                                              | https://www.fmod.com/resources/documentation-api                                                                           | http://www.portaudio.com/                                                           |

-# FishNet Tutorial
+# FishNet

-In this tutorial, I set up a small multiplayer project in Unity using FishNet to understand how network consistency (**RPC**) works between clients and the server.
+In this tutorial, I set up a small multiplayer demo in Unity using FishNet to understand how network consistency (**RPC**) works between clients and the server.
 The goal was to make players move and change color in a way that stays synchronized for everyone.

----

 ## Tutorial: